yandex-cloud/docs/en/managed-clickhouse/concepts/storage.md

 To start using hybrid storage:

-1. Create a cluster of the appropriate type.
+1. Create a cluster of the appropriate type with {{ CH }} version {{ mch-ck-version }} or higher.
 You don't need to configure object storage.

 1. Add databases and tables to the cluster.
 If the default storage policy isn't suitable for some tables, set the appropriate policies for these tables: